|Program Name||Master of Science in Biotechnology|

 |College Name||College of Science|

 Spring: January 11, 2016

 |Application||Apply | View Admissions Requirements|

 Northeastern’s MS in Biotechnology is an innovative, non-thesis graduate degree program.
 Certified as a Professional Science Master’s program, the curriculum combines advanced interdisciplinary training in biology, chemistry, chemical engineering, and pharmaceutical science with the development of high-value business skills critical to success in today’s dynamic workplace.
 Graduates are prepared to innovate, collaborate, and lead as research, managerial, or technical professionals in a wide range of biotechnology specialties.

 Why Biotechnology at Northeastern?

 Technical careers in this biotech industry require interdisciplinary knowledge and skills that are not normally acquired in standard undergraduate or graduate programs in the sciences and engineering.
-Northeastern responded to this requirement by creating a the interdisciplinary Professional Science Master’s (PSM) in Biotechnology Program launched with seed funding from the Alfred P. Sloan Foundation.
+Northeastern responded to this requirement by creating a the interdisciplinary Master of Science in Biotechnology program launched with seed funding from the Alfred P. Sloan Foundation.